josdejong/react-hooks-for-classes/README.md

 }
 ```

-The hook can be instantiated as a regular class.
-A regular React class is instantiated by passing `props` to the constructor.
-Unlike that, a `ReactClassHook` expects a callback function `getProps()`, dynamically providing the hook's properties.
+A regular React class component is instantiated by passing `props` to the constructor.
+Unlike that, a `ReactClassHook` expects a callback function `getProps()` as argument for the constructor.
+This allows updating the hook's properties before every update.

 ```ts
 const myIntervalHook = new IntervalHook(() => ({